JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 ### Flow code

-The source code (written in agama DSL dialect) is found [here](TODO).
+The [source code](./test) (written in agama DSL dialect) is shown below.
 Note the absence of parenthesis and semicolons - in general the syntax is very lightweight.

 ![hello world flow](./hello_world.png)